SomtoAch/timer_extension/README.md

 - playBTN pressed -> playing=true, reset=false, pauseBTN unhidden, playBTN hidden, stopBTN hidden
 - pauseBTN pressed -> playing=false, reset=false, playBTN unhidden, pauseBTN hidden, stopBTN unhidden
 - stopBTN pressed -> playing=false, reset=true, playBTN unhidden, pauseBTN hidden, stopBTN hidden

+### 06/01/2025
+The timer is functional and available on the Chrome Web Store.
+Users can write down what they are timing, but there is no association with the recorded time, as the recorded time periods are not stored.
+The user can start the timer, but if they click anywhere outside the extension ( on the omnibar to make a search for example ) the extension's popup disappears and the timer with it.

+I want to fix both of these problems with a sidebar, where previous time periods will be displayed, and where started timers will be displayed.